 4. Take a deep breath.
 Apply the center of the lash band to the center of your natural eyelash line (rather than the eyelid itself).
 A thin line of eyeliner can act as a guide.
 You can use your fingers or tweezers to handle the lashes.
 (I prefer my fingers.)
-You may find it helpful to rest your helpful on a table or countertop to steady your hand.
-I’m also a fan of using an magnified mirror.
+You may find it helpful to rest your elbow on a table or countertop to steady your hand.
+I’m also a fan of using a magnified mirror.

 5. Using the rounded end of a makeup brush, tap the rest of the acrylic lash against your lash line.
 Hold down both ends until lashes are secure.